itemprop="text">

 I find myself repeatedly looking for a

-clear definition of the differences of nil?,
+clear definition of the differences of nil?

-blank?, and empty? in Ruby on Rails.
+in Ruby on Rails.

 Here's the closest I've